In this guide we will talk about cybersecurity for small-network operators.

 The burly, big brother of denial of service (DoS) exploits, DDoS attacks use up to thousands of internet-connected devices (bots) to carry out complex attacks on everything from e-commerce sites to utility grids.
 They create damage directly by stopping service to online users or by providing cover for other types of damaging attacks.

-Reduce risk of DDoS attacks by following our general guidelines.
+Reduce the risk of DDoS attacks by following our general guidelines.
 Then, consider increasing your network bandwidth and signing up for cloud-based network support services.

 Reduce risk of man in the middle attacks by following our general guidelines, especially the recommendation of acquiring a good VPN.